kumobb/resume/main.typ

 == Work Experience
 #chiline()

-*Veeva Systems* #h(1fr) 2024/01 -- Present \
+*Veeva Systems* #h(1fr) 2025/4 - Present \
-Software Engineer #h(1fr) Pleasanton, California \
+Software Engineer II #h(1fr)  Pleasanton, California\
-- Developed and maintained Vault CRM, a B2B SaaS platform, contributing to the strategic transition from Salesforce to Veeva's proprietary Vault platform.
-- Engineered full-stack features using *Java* for backend services and *React* with *Redux* for frontend, delivering robust and scalable enterprise solutions.
+- Lead full-stack development for Vault CRM, a cloud-native B2B SaaS platform, building frontend solutions with *TypeScript*, *React*, and *Redux* and developing *Java* backend services and *RESTful APIs* for enterprise customers.
+- Lead technical design through code reviews, design reviews, and detailed documentation authoring for complex projects and cross-team initiatives.
+- Own the complete design system architecture, developing all UI components from UX designs and driving design consistency across the platform.
-- Implemented comprehensive testing strategies using *JUnit* with *Mockito* for backend and *Jest* with *React Testing Library* for frontend, ensuring 90%+ code coverage and high reliability.
+- Built comprehensive testing infrastructure using *Jest* and *React Testing Library* for frontend and *JUnit* with *Mockito* for backend services, achieving 90%+ code coverage for enterprise deployments.
-- Collaborated with the design system team to create and optimize reusable UI components, improving design consistency and reducing development time across the organization.
-- Strengthened front-end infrastructure by implementing common *JavaScript* utilities and patterns, streamlining development processes and enhancing code maintainability for multiple teams.
+- Proposed and spearheaded organization-wide JavaScript to TypeScript migration, presenting the technical strategy and leveraging deep TS expertise to modernize the frontend codebase and maintain type-safe shared libraries.
+- Serve as a Frontend Experts panel member, providing technical oversight for code quality, best practices, and modern architecture standards while developing reusable frontend infrastructure and patterns across multiple distributed teams.
+- Researched and implemented AG Grid migration organization-wide, delivering significant performance improvements for data grid components through technical evaluation and stakeholder coordination.

 == Internships
 #chiline()

 *Stealth AI Startup* #h(1fr) 2023/10 -- 2023/12 \
-Full-stack Engineer #h(1fr) Remote, USA
+Software Engineer #h(1fr) Remote, USA
 - Bootstrapped the product's backend infrastructure using *Java Spring Boot*, deploying the application on *Azure* as a *Docker* container with *Redis* and *PostgreSQL* integration with a fully automated CI/CD pipeline.
 - Developed APIs for CRUD operations, including user auth integrated with a *Next.js* frontend using *TypeScript*.
 - Created an *Azure Serverless Function* in *Go* for video file processing with FFmpeg and integration with OpenAI APIs for enhanced AI-driven features.